 You can learn more about climate-smart agriculture from the CSA 101 website, developed by global Climate Change, Agricultural and Food Security consortium of the CGIAR.
 The CSA 101 website acts a step-by-step guide to implementing climate-smart agriculture, complete with a compilation of partner tools and resources.
 See also specific Coffee and Cocoa climate-smart agriculture guides that are tailored to companies in those sectors

 Our Engagement in Climate Smart Agriculture

 The Sustainable Food Lab is working with a number of research partners on decision support tools to answer the questions we hear companies asking about climate adaptation in smallholder supply chains.
 In addition, with partners, we’ve been piloting on the ground programs that support farmers to strengthen climate resilience and improve livelihoods.

 You can learn more about our work, as partners in the Supply Chain Resilience Learning Community, read Case Studies and learn about climate smart Coffee and Cocoa supply chains.

-Building on the momentum of the Paris COP 21, USAID is teaming up with world renowned climate scientists in the CCAFS (CGIAR Research Program on Climate Change Agriculture and Food Security) global research program, the Sustainable Food Lab, and the innovative agricultural lender Root Capital to launch a learning community on private sector engagement in climate smart agriculture (CSA).
+Building on the momentum of the Paris COP 21, USAID teamed up with the climate scientists at CCAFS (CGIAR’s Research Program on Climate Change Agriculture and Food Security), the Sustainable Food Lab, and the innovative agricultural lender Root Capital to launch a learning community on private sector engagement in climate smart agriculture (CSA).
 This activity had two overarching goals:

 - Support private sector – global and local agribusiness – engagement in CSA; and